Jaltenco

 As of 2005, the municipality had a total population of 26,359.
+The municipality has an exclave, Alborada.

 Geography

-The location of the municipality is north of the Mexico City, and is located in the low extreme geographical coordinates of Greenwich, north latitude 19º45'23" minimum, 19º46'28" maximum, west longitude 99°05'30" minimum, 99°06'35" maximum.
+The location of the municipality is north of Mexico City, and is located in the low extreme geographical coordinates of Greenwich, north latitude 19º45'23" minimum, 19º46'28" maximum, west longitude 99°05'30" minimum, 99°06'35" maximum.

-The town of San Andrés Jaltenco, a municipal seat, has governing jurisdiction over the following to Arboledas Jaltenco.
+The town of San Andrés Jaltenco, a municipal seat, has governing jurisdiction over the following to Alborada Jaltenco.
 The total municipality extends 4,7 km^{2} and borders with the municipalities of Zumpango and Nextlalpan.
-The area of this municipality is 15 km² (59.85 sq mi).
+The area of this municipality is 15 km2 (59.85 sq mi).

 Flora and fauna

 90% of Jaltenco municipality is urbanized; all territory is plane lands, live here small mammals as mouse, rabbit, bat and gopher, birds as sparrow.
 The flora is century plants, prickly pears, chollas and others.